 These interrelated methods of understanding - the scientific, the indigenous, and the aesthetic - form the philosophy behind a unique and compelling exhibition plan to present the significance of the World’s Boreal Forest.
 With this exhibition we will weave a seamless story about the boreal forest with these three perspectives:

 1. A scientific, public policy orientated focus that presents research results relating to the significance of the boreal forest to global environmental services and climate change, as crucial habitat for birds (specifically songbirds and migratory waterfowl) and caribou;

 2. An indigenous perspective that presents the antiquity and variety of human responses to the boreal forest;

-Artists and Environmentalist Team Exhibit co-organizers Robert Mullen (Painter) and Stephen Gorman (Photographer and Author).
-Robert Mullen and Stephen Gorman are the team leaders behind an extraordinary international fellowship of wildlife artists and wilderness landscape painters including Robert Bateman (arguably the world’s preeminent wildlife painter) who are committed to producing original art in support of this exhibition.
+Artists and Environmentalist Team Includes: Robert Mullen (Painter, Director of WREAF) and Stephen Gorman (Photographer and Author).
+WREAF, a program of The Center for Circumpolar Studies, is an international fellowship of wildlife and wilderness landscape painters and photographers including Robert Bateman (arguably the world’s preeminent wildlife painter) who are committed to producing original art in support of this exhibition.